Food information and marketing standards requirements for fruit and vegetables

 ORGANIC

-Organic fruit and vegetables can only come from producers, importers or processors that have been inspected and approved by a body authorised by the Government.
-Food from any other source is not 'organic' and to describe it as such is an offence.
+Organic fruit and vegetables can only come from producers, importers or processors that have been inspected and approved by an organic control body such as the Soil Association.
+Food from any other source is not 'organic', and to describe it as such is an offence.

 See 'Labelling and describing organic food' for further information.